KU-CS-Camp/KU-CS-Camp.github.io/index.md

 Extra Neural Network Project: Follow [this online tutorial](https://www.analyticsvidhya.com/blog/2021/05/movie-recommendations-using-keras-recommender-systems/) using [this dataset](/datasets/data.csv) to create a movie recommendation system.

 Try to Create these Games:
-- Guess the number game (generate a random integer from a range of 1-100, ask players to guess a number, have them keep guessing until they are correct)
-- Mad Libs (Think of sentences like 'I can't start my day without my blank!' and ask the user for a noun/adjective/etc to fill in the blank, then display the completed sentence or story)
 - Rock, Paper, Scissors (get terminal input and play against AI choosing a random action)
 - Hangman
 - Tic Tac Toe
 - Battleship game (you will need to look into 2D arrays): create a battleship game against a simple AI, a player will enter a turn through the terminal, the AI will take its turn by randomly selecting a spot, base your implementation on the [actual rules](https://www.hasbro.com/common/instruct/battleship.pdf) of battleship

-More Difficult Games:
-- Tic Tac Toe
-- Battleship
 - Snake
 - Pong
--->

 ### Tuesday Session 1

 #### Outline